UniversalDependencies/UD_Swedish-LinES/README.txt

   For version 2.15 a major revision of the use of 'fixed' has been undertaken and coordinated with UD_Swedish-Talbanken

-  For version 2.16 a new set of 450 segments have been added.
+  For version 2.16 a new set of 450 segments have been added from the Swedish translation of Rachel Cusk's Contours.
+  In addition, many changes have been made to unify annotation with the other Swedish UD treebanks.

 --- Machine readable metadata ---